BrendanLew/UAVHacking/README.md

 list -a
 ```

-5. Deauthenticate the AP's in the list (only intended for educational purposes)
+5. Deauthenticate the APs in the list (only intended for educational purposes)

 ```
 attack -t deauth